cstavitsky/level_up_exercises/README.md

 ##Dinodex methods

-You can use the Dinodex to filter by various paramters using the method 'filter_by_attribute'.
+You can use the Dinodex to filter by various parameters using the method 'filter_by_attribute'.

 ```
 dinodex.filter_by_attribute("walking", "biped") #=> collection of Dinosaurs with attribute walking equal to 'biped'